-- Environmental Charities -
+Environmental Charities -

-rk Proof of Stake
+Proof of Work Proof of Stake

 In July 2022, CoinTrade cryptocurrency marketplace, operated by group company Mercury, launched CoinTradeStake staking service, which allows for cryptocurrency (blockchain) asset management.
 Efforts are being made to expand the scale of the service, including expanding target brands and improving convenience.